-As soon as you are able it is a good idea to apply for the marriage license.
-The Rev. Watkins requires the license in her office the week prior to the ceremony.
+As soon as you are able.
+The Rev. Ramona Scarpace requires the license in her office two weeks prior to the ceremony.

 What about pre-marital counseling?

-It is required by church canon (law) that you have some sort of premarital counseling.
-It is our preference that you choose to do this counseling with a licensed professional.
-Such things as family of origin issues, finances, sexuality, children, and gender roles, among other things, should be discussed.
-The cost of premarital counseling is the responsibility of the couple.
-If you don’t already have a relationship with a counselor, we can give you some suggestions.
+It is required by church canon (law) that you have premarital counseling.
+You may do pre-marital counseling with The Rev. Ramona Scarpace, another clergy person, or with licensed professional.
+Pre-marital counseling includes family of origin issues, finances, sexuality, children, and gender roles, etc. The cost of premarital counseling is the responsibility of the couple.

 What if one or both of us has been divorced?

 In the Episcopal Church, being previously married does not exclude you from the possibility of being married again.
 It is required by church and civil law that divorce paperwork is final.
-If either of you has been divorced, please mention that to the Rev. Watkins.
+If either of you has been divorced, please let The Rev. Ramona Scarpace know.
 She will want to make sure that divorce agreements about finances and the care of children are being fulfilled.

 What if we are living together before we are married?